Connect with others who understand.

 Treatments for Itchy Skin

-Your doctor may also prescribe treatments like:
+Your doctor may also prescribe the following medications for itchiness:

 • Cholestyramine — A medication typically used to treat high cholesterol